oktadev/okta-blog/_source/_posts/2019-11-19-java-kafka.md

 This class is responsible for listening to changes inside the `myTopic` topic.
 It does so by using the `KafkaListener` annotation.
 Every time a new message is sent from a producer to the topic, your app receives a message inside this class.
 It adds a message to the list of messages received, making it available to other classes through the `getMessages()` method.

 Next, let's create an endpoint that displays a list of consumed messages.
-Go back to the `KafkaController` to add `MyTopicConsumer` as a dependency and a `getMessages()` endpoint.
+Go back to the `KafkaController` to add `MyTopicConsumer` as a dependency and a `getMessages()` method.

  ```java
 import com.okta.javakafka.consumer.MyTopicConsumer;